Muscular & Cerebral Atrophy

 not related to how severe one's MS is, and it can occur at any stage of the

 disease.
-That suggests it is not simply a psychological reaction that comes from
+That suggests it's not simply a psychological reaction that comes from

 dealing with the burden of a serious neurologic disorder.